timurmukhtarov/DATS_6103_Introduction-to-Data-Mining_Summer-II_2016/README.md

 ### July 5
 **Dataset :** USDA.csv

 **Description:** These Datasets come from USDA National Nutrient Database for Standard Reference.
+The Data describe the Nutritions in different products Such as, Calories, Protein, TotalFat, Carbohydrate, Sodium, SaturatedFat, Cholesterol, Sugar, Calcium, Iron,     Potassium, VitaminC, VitaminE, VitaminD